open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 ### Implementing your ReceiverFactory

-Start by creating a file named factory.go within the `tailtracer` folder
+Start by creating a file named factory.go within the `tailtracer` folder.

 ```cmd
 cd tailtracer